kanzure/nanoengineer/cad/src/tools/README.global.dependencies.txt

 accurately reflect the import dependencies between all modules.
 At this point, it's time to try graphing that structure.

-$ tools/PackageDependency.py `tools/AllPyFiles.sh` --justCycles > depend.dot 2> packageloopcounts
+$ tools/PackageDependency.py `tools/AllPyFiles.sh` --justCycles > depend.dot

+(Optionally add "2> packageloopcounts" to capture the package loop counts from stderr, but this may hide error messages printed to stderr, including some we are about to add for imports with continuation lines or without fully qualified module names.
+BTW the loop counts are no longer very useful, so they might be removed or made optional.
+[--bruce 072126 update])

 If you have the GraphViz package installed, the results can be plotted
 with: